JumpStart Advanced 2nd Grade: Hopsalot's Laboratory

 This game does not earn the user gadget pieces; instead, it is something that must be accomplished after at least 4 gadget pieces are obtained.
-This game can be accessed two ways.
+This game can be accessed on two ways.
 One is to click the star above the world map at the headquarters which will only appear if the user has at least 4 gadget pieces.
 The other way is by clicking on a bookshelf (also at the headquarters).
-If you choose the star, you will use the gadget pieces you have earned from the games and the invention featured will be the one that Hopsalot is using to fix Dr. O's misdoings.
-Once Hopsalot's Laboratory is completed when accessed by the star, progress will be made in the game.
-However, if the bookshelf is clicked, gadget pieces will not be the ones the user has obtained, progress will not be made in the game, and the invention featured will not be one that is used to fix Dr. O's wrongs.
+If the players choose the star, they will use the gadget pieces they have earned from the games and the invention featured will be the one that Hopsalot is using to fix Dr. O's misdoings.
+Once Hopsalot's Laboratory is completed when accessed by the star, progress will be made in the game, but if the bookshelf is clicked, gadget pieces will not be the ones the user has obtained, progress will not be made in the game, and the invention featured will not be one that is used to fix Dr. O's wrongs.
 In other words, the "bookshelf mode" can be viewed as a kind of practice mode to improve skills used in the "star mode", to have fun, and/or for educational value.
 Usually in the game, there will be a ball at one side of the screen and Hopsalot's invention on the other.
 The player must arrange different gadget pieces in different places to get the ball to touch the invention.
 The ball will bounce off some gadget pieces, will be propelled by some gadget pieces, and will have other reactions from other pieces.
 Sometimes, things are a bit different (i.e. sometimes a block is involved).
 This game is supposed to teach logic.